pmcray/Prometheus_v0_PoC/README.md

 ## Running the PoC in Google Colab

-The entire PoC is now consolidated into a single, executable Jupyter Notebook: `Prometheus_v0.11.ipynb`.
+The entire PoC is now consolidated into a single, executable Jupyter Notebook: `Prometheus_v0.12.ipynb`.

-1. Open the `Prometheus_v0.11.ipynb` notebook in Google Colab.
+1. Open the `Prometheus_v0.12.ipynb` notebook in Google Colab.
 2. Ensure you have selected a **GPU runtime** (`Runtime -> Change runtime type -> T4 GPU`).
 3. Add your Google API key to the designated cell.
-4. Run the cells sequentially to execute the verification tests and the final, visual demonstration of the Dynamic Mesh.
+4. Run the cells sequentially to execute the verification tests and the final, powerful demonstration of the closed-loop RSI cycle.